 Changes in the status of an entity under Rule 6(4) which occur after filing the declaration will not have a retroactive effect on fee reductions that were justified when granted.

 The Office will conduct random checks to ensure compliance with the eligibility criteria laid down in Rule 6(3) to Rule 6(7).
 If those checks give rise to reasonable doubt during the course of the grant proceedings as to the veracity of the declaration given by the applicant, the EPO may request appropriate evidence.

 Should it become apparent that an incorrect declaration has been filed, the fee would not be validly paid since it was reduced unjustifiably and the application will be deemed withdrawn under Art.
-78(2) and Art.
+78(2) and/or Art.
 94(2).
 The same applies if no declaration has been filed.
 The loss of rights arising from an incorrect or missing declaration may be remedied by filing a request for further processing under Art.
 121 and Rule 135 – subject to making good the underpayment and paying the fee for further processing – or by requesting a decision under Rule 112(2), where applicable (see E‑VII, 1.9.3).

 In respect of European patent applications, oppositions, appeals, petitions for review or requests for limitation or revocation filed before 1 April 2014, and international applications having entered the European phase before that date, the fee reduction in force until then will apply.